As a student consumer you have the right to know:

 - The deadlines, selection criteria, eligibility requirements, terms, policies, procedures, and regulations that apply to each of the programs, starting with how to apply (available for each type of aid);

-- The financial aid available for education abroad (study abroad) programs;
+- The financial aid available for education abroad programs;

-- How your financial need is determined; this includes how costs for tuition and fees, room and board, travel, books and supplies, and personal expenses are included in your student budget;
+- How your financial need is determined; this includes how costs for tuition and fees, housing and food, transportation, books and supplies, and personal expenses are included in your student budget;

 - How and when financial aid is paid to students (payments and refunds);